 The Pros of the Prey Model Raw/Whole prey method?

-There are many pros to feeding a Prey Model Raw diet and here are just a few.
+There are many pros to feeding a Prey Model Raw diet and below I’m going to list a small handful of the many benefits your pet can benefit from when consuming a raw food diet.

-It is the most simple and effective method out of the two for ensuring your pet is getting everything it requires on a raw diet.
+It’s the most simple and effective method out of the two for ensuring your pet is getting everything they require on a raw diet.

 I would say this is the main selling point for me, the fact that all you have to do is find the correct weighing whole prey then stick it down for your furry friend to enjoy.
 There is no worrying about giving your pet the correct ratios because everything is already perfectly balanced.